dianavile/RgSocDVTeam/README-LivingStyleGuide.md

 - To install these packages:

 #### [Lerna](https://www.npmjs.com/package/lerna)
 Lerna __optimizes the workflow around managing multi-package repositories with git and npm.__ It splits up large codebases into separate independently versioned packages is extremely useful for code sharing.
-To solve problems, such as messy changes in many respositories, that are difficult to track and get testing across repositories complicated.
-It adds multi-package repositories into one single repository.
-And reduce the time and space requirements for numerous copies of packages in development and build environments.

 Package is available through npm:

 ```